sanskriti16/robustest_documentation_source/projectdashboard.rst

 By default, a member who creates a project has admin privileges on that project.

-Note: *An Admin member of a project is different from a RobusTest Admin* The former's privileges are restricted to the project the member is a part of while the latter has special prvileges on the entire RobusTest platform
+**Note:** :bolditalic:`An Admin member of a project is different from a RobusTest Admin` The former's privileges are restricted to the project the member is a part of while the latter has special prvileges on the entire RobusTest platform

 **3. Upload Build - Remote**